irishreilly/nomad-wsl/README.md

 ## Performance, Reliability, and Scalability

-* Ensure servers and clients have adequate hardware resources as outlined in the vendor documentaiton.
+* Ensure servers and clients have adequate hardware resources as outlined in the vendor documentation.
   * A production server should have at least 4 cores, 16 GB RAM, 40 GB of fast disk, and significant network bandwidth.
   * Install multiple servers and clients in a cluster for the purpose of high availability.
 * For enterprise production environments the recommendation is to have 3 - 5 servers, along with numerous clients.
   * A good practice is to have a cluster in at least 2 different regions for the purpose of disaster recovery.
   * Consul is recommended to provide features such as automatic clustering, service discovery, and dynamic configuration.
-* For jobs / tasks, it's often wise to run 2 or more of each on different nodes for HA through afffinity settings in the job definition.
+* For jobs / tasks, it's often wise to run 2 or more of each on different nodes for HA through affinity settings in the job definition.
 * To scale a job you can run the command 'nomad job scale [job] [group-if-more-than-1] [count]'.
 * Automatically scale a cluster or job, or dynamically size and app by installing the Nomad Autoscaler and leveraging an APM system.
   * Be sure to configure Nomad for telemetry and integrate it with your metrics system as outlined in the [Hashicrop doc](https://developer.hashicorp.com/nomad/tools/autoscaling).